shewitt93/explore_service/README.md

 This is my implementation of Muzz' explore microservice

+I have sent an invitation to Alex to join a postman workspace I've created so you can easily test my implementation

 ## API Endpoints

 The service implements four gRPC endpoints as defined in the protocol buffer: